 Looking to kick things up a notch?
 Pocono Whitewater’s Big Day Out packs three big adventures into one epic outing.
-Raft, bike and hike your way through bright fall foliage in the Lehigh Gorge.
+Raft, bike and hike your way through bright fall foliage on the Lehigh River.
 Equipment and meals are provided.
 This is one fall day you won’t forget.
-Try it September 21, 2019 or October 5 or 19, 2019.
+Try it September 26, 2020 or October 3 or 17, 2020.

 Get an early start at nearby golf courses.
 Hit the links this fall and experience the colors firsthand.
-Buck Hill Golf Club and Jack Frost National are both surrounded by tall trees—ideal for an autumn outing.
+Hideaway Hills Golf Club and Jack Frost National are both surrounded by tall trees—ideal for an autumn outing.

 Play a round on a pristine golf course, or buy our Golf-A-Round Card and play more than one!
-Seven Pocono Mountains courses are included, like historic properties the greats graced like Shawnee Inn and Golf Resort.
+Eight Pocono Mountains courses are included, like historic properties the greats graced like Pocono Manor Golf Course and Shawnee Inn and Golf Resort.

 Fly through the foliage.
 Ride solo or race a friend on a mountain zip line!
 See the leaves from high in the sky during a zip line ride with Whitewater Rafting Adventures.
 Their 900-foot zip line is more than eight stories high!